-If you are in the market for a new privacy fence or are planning to tear down your old one and start anew, how do you know which material will work best for your needs?
+If you want a new privacy fence or plan to tear down your old one and start anew, how do you know which material will work best for your needs?
 Wood and vinyl are both popular options, but they are not the same.
-This helpful guide will explain the differences between a vinyl vs. wood privacy fence and help you determine which one will add value and convenience to your home.
+This helpful guide will explain the differences between a vinyl vs. wood privacy fence and help you determine which will add value and convenience to your home.

 The Durability Factor for a Vinyl vs. Wood Privacy Fence

-Any privacy fencing you install needs to be able to hold up well to the harsh elements.
-Durability is a significant player when it comes to choosing the right fence material.
+Any privacy fencing you install needs to hold up well to the harsh elements.
+Durability is a significant player in choosing the suitable fence material.

 The Durability of Wood Privacy Fences

-- Wood has long been the popular choice for many homeowners, and it can usually last around 20 years or so.
+- Wood has long been the popular choice for many homeowners, usually lasting around 20 years or so.

 - Certain types of wood hold up better than others and can resist decay and rotting.
-But even so, you need to treat the wood and apply a protective sealant to keep it in good shape.
+But even so, you must treat the wood and apply a protective sealant to keep it in good shape.
 Read more on the maintenance required further down.

 The Durability of Vinyl Privacy Fences

-- As for vinyl, it can stand up to all kinds of adverse conditions.
-Whether it is a lot of rain, humidity, or fungus, a vinyl privacy fence stays strong.
+- As for vinyl, it can withstand all kinds of adverse conditions.
+A vinyl privacy fence stays strong despite a lot of rain, humidity, or fungus.

 - Since vinyl is synthetic, it is not susceptible to falling apart after prolonged exposure to the elements.

-- In the battle of durability for vinyl vs. wood privacy fence, vinyl is the victor.
+- In the battle of durability for vinyl vs. wood privacy fences, vinyl is the victor.